-Unfortunately, the treats that technology offers us have some drawbacks as they lead many people spending too much time in front of the screens and making technology the center of their lives.
-Some people find themselves trapped in technology addiction.
+Unfortunately, the treats that the Internet offers us have some potential drawbacks.
+Some people spend too much time in front of their screens and may even find themselves addicted to the Internet

-Technology addiction consists of addictive behavior to video gaming, online shopping, excessive use of social media, excessive texting or overuse of technological devices.
-Internet Addiction is the more common term that is used for technology addiction and is defined as any online-related compulsive behavior that interferes with people’s lives and causes stress on their environment and relations.
+But what is an addiction?
+Internet Addiction is defined as any online-related compulsive behaviour that interferes with people’s lives and causes stress on their environment and relations.
 According to the International Journal of Neuropsychiatric Medicine, one in eight Americans suffers from problematic Internet use and the rates are even higher in many Asian countries.

 Internet addiction is a psychological disorder that has been recently proposed for inclusion in the latest edition of Diagnostic and Statistical Manual of Mental Disorders of the American Psychiatric Association.
 DSM-V actually includes Internet addiction as a disorder that needs further study and research.
-An even more significant addiction than Internet addiction is the Internet Gaming Disorder.
-This has been defined as a “Condition for further studying by the DSM-V”.
-It is not an official disorder and APA requires additional research to decide to call it an official disorder.
+It is not an official disorder and the APA requires additional research to decide to call it an official disorder.
 This may be because there is not enough evidence and data to determine if Internet addiction is a separate disorder or if it has another cause.
 Some experts call the Internet addiction as “Impulse Control Disorder”.

 In 1998, “Internet Addiction Test” (IAT) was created by Dr. Kimberly Young, who is a professor at St. Bonaventure University.
-The IAT measures the severity of self-reported compulsive use of Internet for adults and the term Internet refers to all types of online activity.
+The IAT measures the severity of self-reported compulsive use of the Internet for adults with the term “Internet” referring to all types of online activity.
 The scale and the test have been translated into several languages including Chinese, French, Italian, Turkish, and Korean.

-- Do you have this unbearable desire to get your hands on to your mobile device to check you’re the emails or your social media account the first thing in the morning or last thing at night?
+- Do you have a very strong desire to use your mobile device first thing in the morning or last thing at night?

-- Do you spend more time with technology rather than pursuing other activities in your life?
+- Do you spend more time with technology than pursuing other activities in your life?

 - Do you panic when your mobile device is getting low on power?

-- Do you get nervous if there is no Wi-Fi or connection signal on your mobile device or phone?
+- Do you get nervous if there is no Wi-Fi connection available?

-- Do you go out and meet with your friends and find yourself spending time on your mobile as you connect with others through social media, gaming and through group chats?
+- Do you go out and meet with your friends and find yourself spending time on your mobile device?

 - Do you find it difficult to unplug?
 Regardless of the consequences, do you tell yourself and others that your use is a “lifestyle” choice?

-If you have responded the majority of the above questions affirmatively, then the danger bells are ringing for you as well.
+If you have responded “Yes” to the majority of the above questions, then the danger bells may be ringing.

 The way technology addiction is diagnosed can differ from country to country, but statistics show that more people are suffering from Internet addiction.
 Here are some tips for preventing technology addiction:

-Make a rule for banning technology at meal times.
+Ban technology at meal times.
 This is an excellent opportunity for you and your family to share and communicate.
-Make a rule to leave all technology out of the dinner table.
-Turn the television off, as background television will also distract this communication.
+Make a rule not to bring technology to the dinner table.

-Make it a rule, that you cannot be online if you have not done an outdoor activity.
 Go for a walk, ride a bike or engage yourself and your family in any kind of healthy physical activity over the weekends.
-Do not forget to make this a technology free activity and leave your phones at home or shut them down and put them away from your reach.
+Do not forget to make this a technology-free activity.
+Leave your phones at home or shut them off.

 Limit social media use